 Are you currently learning for a big exam or otherwise need academic help for yourself or others?
 The Man Mo temple (Chinese: 文武廟) complex is just the spot!
 You can light an incense while kneeling on the little stool and pray for whatever you wish.
 Or you can have your fortune told by rattling the metal box with fortune sticks in it until it comes out and you can buy the Chinese description.

-If you want to save money when you visit Hong Kong but still get to see most of it and in a typical way, opt for the old colourful trams.
+It might be one of the oddest mentions among Hong Kong top attractions, but the trams are iconic.
+If you want to save money when you are out to disover Hong Kong but still get to see most of it and in a typical way, opt for the old colourful trams.
 They are by far the cheapest way to get around, albeit rather slowly.
 They only operate in the city centre but that’s fine for a day exploration and it’s definitely one of the must dos!

 I am not exaggerating when I say I was blown away by the metro system.
 You can reach every part of Hong Kong with it.
 On top of that, it is incredibly cheap, clean, fast and spacious.
 Unlike with the London underground for instance, people didn’t even look miserable (maybe a bit stressed – Hong Kong working life is very tough and demanding).

-Did you visit Hong Kong to grab cheap goods?
-Head over to Kowloon for your safest bet.
-If you want daily bits, souvenirs and pretty things, I’d say you need to stop by the famous Ladies Market.
+If you are a serious travel souvenir shopper, then this market is a Hong Kong must see!
+Head over to Kowloon for daily bits, souvenirs and pretty things, I’d say you need to stop by the famous Ladies Market.
 You can get luggage tags from all imaginable comic characters (I got Stitch!, toys, leather notebooks, funny outfits, jewellery, you name it!
 And it is all super affordable and fun to explore even without the intention to buy anything.
 It is open daily between 10:30 am and 10:30 pm.

 Seriously, fashionistas, this is your shopping haven during a visit in Hong Kong.
 If you wanted to explore every store and boutique, you might spend a whole day here unless you are not into shopping (or on a limited budget).
 In that case, you may skip it.
 If you don’t, it is easily reached by bus, tram or underground and very central and you should stay until it is dark to see Causeway Bay in its many lights.